 When you're cooking up your favorite recipe, the last thing on your mind may be energy efficiency.
-But opting for an induction cooktop may not only ensure a more precise heat but could save you money in the long run because your cookware gets most of the heat rather than the air around your cooktop.
+But opting for an induction cooktop may be a wise move.
+Induction cooktops not only ensure a more precise heat but they could also save you money in the long run because your cookware gets most of the heat rather than the air around your cooktop.
 An induction cooktop uses an electromagnetic field to heat up a pan while leaving the cooking surface cool to the touch and without heating up the kitchen.
 Even high-end gas or electric cooktops can't make the same claim.

 Induction Cooktop Efficiency

-Cooking on an induction stovetop beats an electric stovetop in the efficiency category by about 40 percent.
+Cooking on an induction stovetop beats an electric stovetop for efficiency by about 40 percent.
 Plus, you don't have to worry about heating the kitchen while waiting for the electric element to cool down.

 Induction Cooktop Safety

 Because the surface of an induction stove or cooktop doesn't get hot, you—or your curious youngster—can touch it with your fingers without getting burned.
 This also means that if you splatter sauce onto the cooking surface, it won't burn, making cleanup easier.